Eco-friendly wedding flowers

 Grow your own

 Consider growing your own flowers.
 Put some seeds or bulbs in the ground to bloom in time for your event.
-Small pot plants such as succulents or colorful annuals can sit on the table and and again double as bonbonniere.
+Small pot plants such as succulents or colorful annuals can sit on the table and again double as bonbonniere.

 Give your flowers away as gifts after the event